adsurkasur/ArinaAI/README.md

 - **Markdown Support** – Chat responses are formatted with rich text.
 - **Dark Mode** – Toggle between light and dark themes for better readability.
 - **Smooth Animations** – UI is enhanced with smooth transitions and effects.
-- **Business Feasibility Analysis** – Provides financial insights, risk assessments, and market studies (Upcoming).
+- **Business Feasibility Analysis (Planned)** – Provides financial insights, risk assessments, and market studies.
+- **POM-QM Decision Support (Planned)** – Implements quantitative methods and operations research tools for business and industrial decision-making.
-- **Agricultural Intelligence** – Analyzes geographic and climate data for crop recommendations (Upcoming).
+- **Agricultural Intelligence (Planned)** – Analyzes geographic and climate data for crop recommendations.
-- **Voice Input & Output** (Planned) – Speak and listen to Arina for a hands-free experience.
+- **Voice Input & Output (Planned)** – Speak and listen to Arina for a hands-free experience.
 - **Web-Based Interface** – Clean, simple, and responsive design.
 - **Local-First AI** – Runs on your device without requiring cloud processing.